Guide to Animal Services Enforcement Appeals

-People who receive a RASKC enforcement order may appeal to have us hear their case.
+People who receive a RASKC enforcement order may appeal to have the examiner hear their case.
 There is no appeal fee, but the following three requirements must be met:

 The deadline to submit your appeal is 24 calendar days after RASKC issues its decision.
-When RASKC posts a decision on a door or hands it directly to someone, the clock starts ticking that day.
-When RASKC mails a decision, the clock starts ticking on the date RASKC puts it in the mail, not on the date you actually receive it.
+When RASKC posts an order on a door or hands it directly to someone, the clock starts ticking that day.
+When RASKC mails an order, the clock starts ticking on the date RASKC mails it, not on the date you actually receive it.

 Getting your appeal statement to a post office by the deadline is not sufficient.
 RASKC must actually receive your appeal by the deadline (and mail delivery often takes several days).
 Untimely appeals are barred—there is no flexibility.
 This may not seem fair, but it is the law.
 You can submit your appeal via:

-- email to RASKCappeals@kingcounty.gov (ask RASKC to confirm its receipt).
+- email to RASKCappeals@kingcounty.gov (ask RASKC to confirm receipt).